 Click on the modules for more information about the modules, the program, trainers, pricing and registration.

-Master and PhD students receive a discount of 25% per module, and an extra 20% discount when following all four modules.
+Master and PhD students receive an extra discount of 25% per module.

 All modules are organized in the area of Utrecht, The Netherlands.